zoxpx/pxdocs/content/concepts/authorization/install.md

 series: authorization
 ---

-This page will give an overview of how to enable authorization in _Portworx_.
-For specific details on how to enable authorization in _Portworx_ for a given container orchestration system, please refer to the appropriate installation instructions in this site.
+This page will give an overview of how to enable authorization in Portworx.
+For specific details on how to enable authorization in Portworx for a given container orchestration system, please refer to the appropriate installation instructions in this site.

 ## Requirements
-To enable authorization in _Portworx_, administrators must provide the following
+To enable authorization in Portworx, administrators must provide the following
 information:

 1. System shared key for secure cluster communications.